-- 5.1 The Council aims to provide fair and equitable remuneration arrangements which enable it to recruit, retain, motivate and develop staff with the skills and capabilities necessary to ensure the continued provision of high quality services that are cost effective and provide value for money. - 5.2 The Council's employment policies comply with the provisions of the Equality Act 2010, which includes equal pay, and other relevant employment legislation. - 5.3 Currently an employee's pay is based on either a pay scale, through which employees may progress until the top of the scale is reached, or a fixed salary point.
+5.1 The Council aims to provide fair and equitable remuneration arrangements which enable it to recruit, retain, motivate and develop staff with the skills and capabilities

+- necessary to ensure the continued provision of high quality services that are cost effective and provide value for money. - 5.2 The Council's employment policies comply with the provisions of the Equality Act 2010, which includes equal pay, and other relevant employment legislation. - Currently an employee's pay is based on either a pay scale, through which employees may progress until the top of the scale is reached, or a fixed salary point.
 In some cases progression through a grade is dependent upon specified criteria (e.g. the attainment of a required qualification).
 The Council's pay structure is based on the national pay spine, as set out in the National Joint Council for Local Government Services National Agreement on Pay and Conditions of Service.
-This structure has been subject to Equal Pay Audits. - 5.4 The Council has recently reviewed it's pay and grading structure for the posts below Director level, which included undertaking a job evaluation exercise.
+The national pay spine has been amended with effect from 1 April 2019 and the Council's pay structure has been amended to reflect this.
+This structure has been subject to Equal Pay Audits. - 5.4 The Council has recently reviewed its pay and grading structure for the posts below Director Level which included undertaking a job evaluation exercise.
 This was carried out by an external, independent, consultant in conjunction with the recognised Trade Unions and members of the Senior Management Team.
-A revised pay and grading structure, for posts below Director level, was implemented with effect from 1st April 2016.
+A revised pay and grading structure, for posts below Director level was implemented with effect from 1st April 2019.